-- 3.2.1 Learners may apply to pay course fees in monthly instalments (between three and six depending on the length of the course).
-The number of instalments may be extended but will not exceed 10 monthly instalments and must not extend beyond two months prior to the end of their course.
-This is to ensure the learner is still attending College in the event that the debt chasing process becomes required.
+- 3.2.1 Learners may apply to pay course fees in monthly instalments.
+The final instalment must be paid 30 days before the end of their course, this is to ensure the learner is still attending College in the event that the debt chasing process becomes required.
 The College does not create or enter into Consumer Credit Agreements and payment plans are offered to assist learners to budget appropriately.
-The College is not able to provide financial advice. - 3.2.2 Instalments will be paid by standing order through the College's 3rd party provider, FlexPay, which includes a monthly administration charge.
+The College is not able to provide financial advice. - 3.2.2 Instalments will be paid through the College's 3rd party provider, FlexPay, which includes a monthly administration charge to be paid up front.
+In exceptional circumstances payments by instalments will be arranged through the Finance department.
 The learner, parent, guardian or guarantor is responsible for ensuring instalments are set up and paid on time.

-- 3.2.3 The learner will enter in to an agreement with the College which states that the learner, parent, guardian or guarantor understands that, should any instalment be declined or cancelled, the whole amount will become due immediately and may result in legal action to recover the debt. - 3.2.4 In the event that a learner withdraws or is withdrawn from the course, all applicable fees will be payable immediately.
-NB: Where a learner who is financed by an Advanced Learner Loan withdraws, the loan ceases from the point of withdrawal and any outstanding applicable course fees become payable immediately to the College.
-As stated in the Student Finance England ("SFE") guidance, the learner must advise SFE if they change their course of study, have a change to the start and dates of the course, don't begin their course of study, leave the course or suspend their studies.
+- 3.2.3 The learner will enter into an agreement with the College which states that the learner, parent, guardian or guarantor understands that, should any instalment be declined or cancelled, the whole amount will become due immediately and may result in legal action to recover the debt. - 3.2.4 In the event that a learner withdraws or is withdrawn from the course, all applicable fees will be payable immediately. - 3.2.5 Where a learner who is financed by an Advanced Learner Loan withdraws, the loan ceases from the point of withdrawal and any outstanding applicable course fees become payable immediately to the College.
+As stated in the Student Finance England ("SFE") guidance, the learner must advise SFE if they change their course of study, have a change to the start or end dates of the course, don't begin their course of study, leave the course or suspend their studies.